-- Research experience prior to onset of hiatus
+- Research experience prior to onset of hiatus (if applicable)

-- Length of and reason for career hiatus
+- Length of and reason for career hiatus (if applicable)

 - A description of how the candidate has kept current or attempted to keep current in her/his field

-- Budget plans for early-career investigators can include up to $60,000/yr in salary support (note: at least 9 person months (equivalent to 75% effort) on the parent project grant is required during each 12-month period).
+- Budget plans for early-stage investigators can include up to $60,000/yr in salary support (note: at least 9 person months (equivalent to 75% effort) on the parent project grant is required during each 12-month period).

 - For all levels of support, up to $1,500/year may be requested under “general supplies,” and up to $1,500/year may be requested for conference/meetings travel.
 Salary requested must approximate the percentage effort dedicated on the parent project, commensurate with the institution’s base salary.

-When candidate eligibility under Category A is not based on national underrepresentation, it is essential that the Candidate Eligibility Statement identify: (a) the racial or ethnic group of the candidate/trainee (for more information on racial and ethnic categories and definitions, see NOT-OD-15-089), (b) the applicable “setting,” (c) how the racial/ethnic group is underrepresented in the this setting (note that low numerical representation is not underrepresentation), and (d) demonstrate convincingly that this particular appointment will promote diversity in biomedical, behavioral, or clinical research nationally.
+When candidate eligibility under Category A is not based on national underrepresentation, it is essential that the Candidate Eligibility Statement identify: (a) the racial or ethnic group of the candidate/trainee (for more information on racial and ethnic categories and definitions, see NOT-OD-20-031, (b) the applicable “setting,” (c) how the racial/ethnic group is underrepresented in the this setting (note that low numerical representation is not underrepresentation), and (d) demonstrate convincingly that this particular appointment will promote diversity in biomedical, behavioral, or clinical research nationally.

 There are several ways an application for a diversity supplement can be submitted to NIH/NIDA as shown below.
 You must use one of these submission options to access the application forms for this opportunity.
 For more detailed information on application submission please refer to “Part I. Required Application Instructions” and “Section IV.
 Application and Submission Information” in PA-21-071.

 - Use the NIH ASSIST system to prepare, submit and track your application online.
 Top of Form